oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 In 2018, Apple deprecated `SFAuthenticationSession`, but introduced [`ASWebAuthenticationSession`](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) as a revised solution.

 Both `SFAuthenticationSession` and `ASWebAuthenticationSession` are designed specifically for OAuth 2.0 authentication, not for showing general web content.
-To avoid abuse, when `SFAuthenticationSession` or `ASWebAuthenticationSession` are used, Apple always displays the prompt we saw earlier., The prompt is designed explicitly for user sign-in, and indicates that cookies are shared.
+To avoid abuse, when `SFAuthenticationSession` or `ASWebAuthenticationSession` are used, Apple always displays the prompt we saw earlier.
+The prompt is designed explicitly for user sign-in, and indicates that cookies are shared.

 {% img blog/mobile-sso/ASWebAuthenticationSession-prompt.jpeg alt:"permission prompt about information sharing" width:"500" %}{: .center-image }